-2. Using a single tube of #3 broth (5 to 6 ml), withdraw approximately 0.5 to 1.0 ml with a Pasteur or 1.0 ml pipette.
-Rehydrate the entire pellet.
+2. Using a single tube of recommended broth (5 to 6 ml), withdraw approximately 0.5 to 1.0 ml with a Pasteur or glass pipet.
+Rehydrate the pellet.

-3. Aseptically transfer this aliquot back into the broth tube.
+3. Transfer this aliquot back into the broth tube.
 Mix well.

-4. Use several drops of the suspension to inoculate an additional broth tube, a #3 agar slant and/or a plate.
+4. Use several drops of the suspension to inoculate a second tube of broth, a slant, and/or plate.

 The product is provided 'AS IS' and the viability of ATCC® products is warranted for 30 days from the date of shipment, provided that the customer has stored and handled the product according to the information included on the product information sheet, website, and Certificate of Analysis.
 For living cultures, ATCC lists the media formulation and reagents that have been found to be effective for the product.
 While other unspecified media and reagents may also produce satisfactory results, a change in the ATCC and/or depositor-recommended protocols may affect the recovery, growth, and/or function of the product.
 If an alternative medium formulation or reagent is used, the ATCC warranty for viability is no longer valid.
 Except as expressly set forth herein, no other warranties of any kind are provided, express or implied, including, but not limited to, any implied warranties of merchantability, fitness for a particular purpose, manufacture according to cGMP standards, typicality, safety, accuracy, and/or noninfringement.